mongodb/docs/content/backup-sharded-cluster-with-filesystem-snapshots.md

 [tags]
 mongodb = "product"
 +++
+# Back Up a Sharded Cluster with File System Snapshots

 Changed in version 3.2: Starting in MongoDB 3.2, the procedure can be used with the [MMAPv1](#) and the [WiredTiger](#) storage engines.
 With previous versions of